Barney: I wouldn't have to choose between dating and having a family, hell, I could bring the kids on dates!

 - In the first book of the Earth's Children series, Ayla and Uba are raised by their mother Iza and uncle Creb, who live together after Iza's mate died (he was an abusive jerk, so they're all well shot of him).
 Creb is like a father to the girls, explicitly stating at one point that he thinks of Ayla as a daughter.
 Later in The Clan of the Cave Bear, they all help Ayla raise her son, Durc (no man wants to mate Ayla because she's considered unattractive by Clan standards, while Durc's biological father is the Big Bad Broud, who unknowingly got Ayla pregnant after raping her and wants nothing to do with Durc).

 - Forbidden subverts this.
-At first, Maya and Lochan do this, having been Promoted to Parent a long time ago.
+At first, Maya and Lochan do this, having had a Promotion to Parent a long time ago.
 Then it becomes obvious that the setup isn't really platonic.

 - In The Giant of Wilmington by Eleanor Farjeon, a foundling boy is adopted and raised by seven sisters.